 What would you do with an extra $500 a month?
-Invest it, pay off debt, put it in your kid’s college fund?
-Most people know immediately how they would utilize extra cash, which is why one in three people in the United States have a side hustle.
+Invest it, pay off debt, and put it in your kid’s college fund?
+Most people know immediately how they would utilize extra cash, which is why one in three people in the United States has a side hustle.

 If you’re in the market for a side hustle, here are five you can do from the comfort of your home:

 - Create a course: Throughout your career, you’ve likely gained expertise in a particular area.
 If you’re good at explaining things in an easy, digestible way, creating a course may be a good way to make some extra cash.
 Numerous platforms exist, of varying pricing and complexity, for hosting and creating your course.
 Creating a quality curriculum with exercises and assignments is no small feat.
 Although it’s a big-time investment, you only have to make the course once to sell it multiple times and make additional income for years to come.

 - Tutor: If you’re proficient in a particular subject like math or English, tutoring can be the perfect way to bring in some extra income.
 Not only are there sites for virtual tutoring such as Tutor.com that will bring clients right to you.
 Most freelance tutoring sites have built-in platforms for video chatting with clients.
 You can also lean on your own network to find clients.
 When considering tutoring, you don’t have to teach a general subject matter either.
 Tutoring for standardized tests such as the SAT or GRE is in high demand.
 You can set your prices and working hours to best suit your needs.

 - Write for freelance writing/editing sites: If you’re a strong writer, freelance writing is a great and flexible side hustle.
 Sites such as Contena, ContentFly, and Contently all match freelance writers with clients.
 It’s important to decide what kind of writing you want to do.
 Writing blog posts for businesses is very different from writing social media posts or editing an academic research paper.